Kotlin/anko/README.md

 Note that this is the complete layout code.
 No XML is required!

+Anko has a [DSL for ConstraintLayout](https://github.com/Kotlin/anko/wiki/ConstraintLayout) since 0.10.4

 <img src="doc/helloworld.png" alt="Hello world" height="90" width="373" />

 There is also a [plugin](https://github.com/Kotlin/anko/wiki/Anko-Layouts#anko-support-plugin) for Android Studio that supports previewing Anko DSL layouts.